simplesmiler/rares/packages/rares-docs/docs/guide.md

 ### Loading

-Pretty much every file you write in Rares will have the special `(App, Rares) => Value` signature.
+Pretty much every file you write in Rares will have the special `App -> Value` signature.

 This is the way Rares implements it's custom module loading mechanism.
-The `App` is the instance of your application, and the `Rares` contains everything that does not fit on the instance.
+The `App` is the instance of your application.

 You can load other modules with `App.Load('path/to/module')` with paths relative to the `/app` folder.